How to use QR codes to track attendance with Google Forms

 What’s more, you can use the same steps listed above for Google Forms to track attendance with Jotform — without having to install an add-on or find a third-party QR code generator.

 Simply click the Publish tab in the Jotform Form Builder.
-You’ll see a link to share the form, as well as the option to download a QR code with that link or copy a snippet of code to embed it on a website.
-Jotform even has a widget that can easily add QR codes in your forms.
+You’ll see a link to share the form, as well as the option to share the link with a QR code.
+Click on the QR icon and you’ll see the option to download the image of the code, share the code as a link, or embed it on a website.
+Jotform even offers a widget that can easily add QR codes in your forms

 There’s a reason Jotform is one of the most popular Google Forms alternatives around.
 Once you’ve mastered attendance, you can also explore how to integrate Jotform forms with Google features like Google Drive and Google Calendar.
 You can even allow attendees to pay for things using the same form you track attendance with.